 Tikis dot the lawn of this Maui hotel, right on the harbor in Kahului, Hawaii, 2 miles from Kahana Beach Park, and 5 miles from Iao Valley State Park.
 Kahului Airport is less than 2.5 miles away.

 Royal Lahaina Resort is set on 27 acres and arrayed along 2 championship golf courses.
 The resort faces a scenic stretch of West Maui's famed Kaanapali Beach; Whalers Village is a 5-minute walk.

 Surrounded by shops and restaurants, this seven-story hotel is across the street from Kamaole Beach Park I, 3 miles from upscale Wailea, and 7 miles from Maui Ocean Center.

-Located in Wailea, this beachfront resort is next to a golf course and within 1 mi (2 km) of Ulua Beach and Wailea Beach.
-Mokapu Beach and Ulua Beach Park are also within 10 minutes.
+Situated by the ocean, this hotel is within 1 mi (2 km) of Shops at Wailea and Wailea Beach.
+Ulua Beach and Ulua Beach Park are also within 1 mi (2 km).

 Situated on 40 lush, beachfront acres, Hyatt Regency Maui Resort & Spa is across from Kaanapali's 2 championship golf courses, a half-mile from Whalers Village shops, and 3 miles from historic Lahaina.

 Situated near the airport, this hotel is within 3 mi (5 km) of Kanaha Beach Park, Maui Arts and Cultural Center, and Maui Nui Botanical Gardens.
 Alexander and Baldwin Sugar Museum and Queen Ka’ahumanu Center are also within 3 mi (5 km).